WebSlinger88/Quizzical/README.md

  they cannot be accessed anywhere other than the device they originated from.
 This means that each device Quizzical is played on will have a completely different leaderboard.
  In the future, cloud storage will be implemented so that players from different households/friendship groups will be able to compete against each other, rather than the current situation where people are limited to one device.

+ * In the future there will be different categories for a user to choose from.
+Currently, users are limited to one category, General Knowledge.
+Soon, users will be able to choose from categories such as History, Sports, Geography, Nature, and many more.

+ * Further down the line, we want to make it possible for users to submit their own questions for verification.
+These questions will then be uploaded into their own category for people to choose from.

  ---